Written by Tanya Zhang

 Your fashion style is incredibly important, especially in the work environment or for job interviews.
 You might ask "should I wear a tie to an interview"?
 The type and the way you wear your clothing can tell people lots of detail about the way you want to present yourself and some of your habits, your approach, and much more.

 There’s plenty of information to know about what kind of tie, how to knot it, and what these can stand for and represent.
 The smallest details do matter, especially in the sense of fashion.
 A general rule of thumb also is to pair your tie with a slim fit dress shirt.
-Here's a guide on some shirt and tie combinations.
+Here are guides on some shirt and tie combinations and best men's ties.

 Things To Look Out For Tie Knots

 Necktie knots are a significant piece to your outfit.
 However, there are certain aspects of the tie and the knot itself that can affect your collared shirt and it will not look appealing or it won’t be able to utilize its full potential.
 When choosing which knot to use, here are some details to look out for:

 When you finish your tie knot, there are different knot sizes.
 Choosing an appropriate knot size is crucial because if any part of the knot is covered by the collar or any piece of clothing you wear, it defeats the purpose of wearing a tie.
 The knot size should be equally ratioed with the size of the collar of the dress shirt that you’re wearing.
 If the knot size is too small, the tie length around the neck loop will be exposed and is not a pleasant look.
 The size needs to be considered when choosing which knot style and also your dress shirt collar size.